-C. ENGINE COMPARTMENT 4.
+C. ENGINE COMPARTMENT4.
 Belts and All Hoses

 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: b.
 Hose(s) 1) Clamps and Connections Visually and physically check that hose connections or clamp(s) are tight.
 Note: References to hoses include all types of hoses located in the engine compartment and related components, including power steering, coolant, air compressor intake, vacuum, brake hydraulic assist, engine oil and transmission hoses.
 2) Condition Inspect all hoses for cuts, abrasions and wear, oil saturation, dry rotting and ballooning.
 3) Routing Inspect routing and securement of all hoses.
 Any hose connection or clamp is loose or overtightened.
 Any hose connection (other than brake) is seeping.
+Any hose is misrouted or unsecured so that heat, abrasion or other damage is possible.
 Any hose connection or clamp is stripped, damaged or overtightened, causing hose damage beyond the outer cover.
 Any brake hose is seeping or leaking.
 Any hose is cut, abraded, worn, oil-saturated, dry-rotted or ballooned to the point that failure is likely.
-Any hose is misrouted or unsecured so that heat, abrasion or other damage is possible.
+Any hose is misrouted or unsecured so that heat, abrasion or other damage is likely.

-C. ENGINE COMPARTMENT 5.
+C. ENGINE COMPARTMENT5.
 Accessory Mounting and Condition

 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: a.
-Air Cleaner Check air intake system, housing, lid, piping, gaskets, seals and clamps for leaks, securing and condition.
+Air Cleaner Check air intake system, housing, lid, piping, gaskets, seals and clamps for leaks, securement and condition.
 If equipped, record air filter restriction gauge measurement.
 Note: If air leaks are suspect, inspect for dirt/dust tracking through air cleaner assembly and intake piping.
 Any portion of air intake system has minor dents or damage that is not causing air leaks.
 Air filter restriction gauge is not working properly.
 There are intake system leaks; loose, missing or damaged components; or other conditions that could allow dust or dirt damage to internal engine parts.
 Air filter restriction exceeds manufacturer's specifications. b.
-Power Steering Pump Check securing and condition of power steering pump.
+Power Steering Pump Check securement and condition of power steering pump.
 Any portion of the power steering pump, mounting brackets or fasteners is cracked, damaged, loose or missing. c.
-Air Compressor and Filter Check securing and condition of air compressor and filter assembly.
+Air Compressor and Filter Check securement and condition of air compressor and filter assembly.
 Air compressor external air filter (if equipped) is dirty.
 Any portion of the air compressor, mounting brackets, fasteners or compressor air-filter system is cracked, damaged, loose or missing.

-C. ENGINE COMPARTMENT 5.
+C. ENGINE COMPARTMENT5.
 Accessory Mounting and Condition